 Our children's mental health is critical to their ability to thrive.
 For children, mental health includes their ability to realize their potential, cope with the normal stresses of life, learn productively and fruitfully, and make a contribution to their community as adults.

 Yet, it is common for children to experience some bumps along the way from infancy, through adolescence, and into adulthood.
-Young people may encounter emotions, feelings or behavior that cause problems in their lives and the lives of those around them.
+Young people may encounter emotions, feelings or behaviors that cause problems in their lives and the lives of those around them.
 A mental health condition is not the result of one event: a variety of factors can contribute to a child developing a condition and needing extra support.

 Identifying and providing support for mental health issues during childhood is crucial to improving outcomes and increasing the promise of recovery.
 Studies tell us that half of all mental health conditions begin by age 14, many beginning much earlier.
 Three-quarters of all mental health conditions develop by age 24.